react-bootstrap-table/react-bootstrap-table2/docs/migration.md

 No big changes for pagination, but still can't custom the pagination list, button and sizePerPage dropdown.

 ## Table Search
-the usage of search functionality is a little bit different from legacy search.
+Ｔhe usage of search functionality is a little bit different from legacy search.
 The mainly different thing is developer have to render the search input field, we do believe it will be very flexible for all the developers who want to custom the search position or search field itself.

 - [x] Custom search component and position
 - [x] Custom search value